-Optional Redemption.
-The 2011 Bonds maturing on December 1, 2023 and bearing interest at the rate of 4.00% per annum are subject to redemption prior to maturity at the option of the Commission at any time on or after December 1, 2021 as a whole or in part at a redemption price of 100% of the principal amount thereof to be redeemed, plus accrued interest to the redemption date.
-None of the other 2011 Bonds are subject to redemption prior to maturity.
+The 2011 Bonds maturing on June 1, 2015 are subject to optional redemption by the Commission, in whole or in part on or after December 1, 2014, at any time and from time to time, at a redemption price of 100% of the principal amount thereof to be redeemed plus, in each case, accrued interest on the 2011 Bonds to be redeemed to the redemption date.

 Selection of 2011 Bonds to be Redeemed.
 2011 Bonds shall be redeemed only in Authorized Denominations.
-The particular 2011 Bonds within a maturity to be redeemed, in whole or in part, shall be determined by the Trustee by lot or by such other method as the Trustee deems fair and appropriate.
+The particular 2011 Bonds within a maturity to be redeemed in part shall be determined by the Trustee by lot or by such other method as the Trustee deems fair and appropriate.